grasshoff/philhistcomp/projects/mobility_ideas/description.md

 # Background and general Idea
-This is the general Idea test
+This is the general Idea

 # Subject
 This is the Subject